-Property Taxes in the State of Ohio include real estate taxes on residential/agriculture and commercial/industrial real estate.
-It also includes a tangible personal property tax that today is only applied to public utilities.
+Property Taxes in the State of Ohio include real estate taxes on residential/agricultural and commercial/industrial real estate.
+It also includes a tangible personal property tax, which is currently only applied to public utilities.

-In our District the majority of property taxes are part of the General Fund.
+In our District, the majority of property taxes are part of the General Fund.
 The Bond retirement fund and Permanent Improvement Fund are also funded with property taxes.
 This revenue source is limited in its ability to grow with inflation.
 Normally slight increases annually will be the result of new construction in residential or commercial properties.
 A significant increase in revenue will be the result of a voted increase in the property tax.
 This last occurred in 2016 when a 4.5 mill operating levy and a \$50 million bond issue were passed.
-For FY24 it is estimated that property taxes will increase 1.7%.
-The increase of 1.7% is the result of increased real estate valuation from new residential and commercial construction, an increase in value for public utility personal property valuations, and partly due to the 2023 property reappraisal.
-Property tax revenue will grow approximately 2.4% in FY25 partly due to new construction and the 2023 reappraisal.
-FY25 and FY26 will see an average increase slightly below 1% as a result of growth of new residential and commercial construction.
+For FY25 it is estimated that property taxes will increase 2.9%.
+The increase of 2.9% is the result of increased real estate valuation from new residential and commercial construction, an increase in value for public utility personal property valuations, and partly due to the 2023 property reappraisal.
+Property tax revenue will grow approximately 0.8% in FY26 partly due to new construction and the 2023 reappraisal.
+FY27 and FY28 will see an average increase of just over 1% as a result of growth of new residential and commercial construction.
+The District will be on the ballot in November 2024 with a proposed 6.9 mill operating levy and a \$142 million bond issue.
+Additional property tax revenues from the potential passage of these two items are not included in the forecasted estimates.

 Tuition.
 Monies received from parents for the school aged child care program, district preschool program, and from other districts for their students educated in our District.
 The majority of this revenue in our District is for school aged childcare services before and after the normal school day.
-This revenue stream is finally returning to normal after the pandemic.
+This revenue stream has returned to its normal level following the pandemic.
 Tuition from other districts is solely dependent on the type of services provided to the students as well as the number of students.
 These are normally students placed by the court system in our District.
-This revenue source is expected to increase in FY24 as inflation hits District expenditures which are directly tied to the revenue charged for tuition.
+This revenue source is expected to increase in FY25 as inflation impacts District expenditures which are directly tied to the revenue charged for tuition.
 The projected years show additional revenue growth similar to expenditure growth.

 Sales.
 In our District sales revenue is solely monies received for dispensing food to students through the food service program.
 The federal government provided free lunches for all students for FY21 and FY22.
 This was discontinued for FY23 so sales returned closer to pre pandemic levels.
-For FY24 school lunch prices in grades 6-12 will increase slightly.
-This is the first increase in ten years.
+For FY25 school lunch prices in grades 6-12 will remain flat.
+Prices were increased slightly for FY24 and that was the first increase in ten years.

 Miscellaneous.
 This revenue is other income from local sources not classified as any other source.
-90% of this revenue is charges to other funds for medical, dental, and workers compensation costs accounted for in the self-insurance internal service fund.
-9% of this revenue is other local revenue in the General fund.
-The majority of the General fund revenue is Tax Increment Fund (TIF) dollars for multiple TIFs in the City of Hilliard and negotiated settlements with commercial property owners based on questions related to the market value of their properties.
-Revenue is estimated to remain flat for FY24 based on increases in medical and dental insurance costs as well as significant decreases in negotiated settlements with commercial property owners related to their property values.
-Ohio Revised Code disallowed negotiated settlement payments by the Ohio Legislature in late July of 2022.
+87% of the revenue in this category come from charges to other funds for medical, dental, and workers compensation costs accounted for in the self-insurance internal service fund, while 12.8% of this revenue is other local revenue in the General fund.
+The majority of the General fund revenue is Tax Increment Fund (TIF) dollars for multiple TIFs in the City of Hilliard.
+Revenue is estimated to increase by 4.8% for FY25 based on increases in medical and dental insurance costs.
+We had previously received negotiated settlement payments from commercial property owners based on questions related to the market value of their properties, however in late July of 2022, Ohio Revised Code disallowed negotiated settlement payments of this nature.